netlify/victor-hugo-styleguide/README.md

-# Victor Hugo
+# Victor Hugo Based Styleguide

-**A [Hugo](https://gohugo.io/) boilerplate for creating truly epic websites**

-This is a boilerplate for using Hugo as a static site generator and Gulp + Weback as your asset pipeline.
+This is a boilerplate for using Victor Hugo as the foundation for a living styleguide that can then be imported via npm.

 It's setup to use post-css and babel for CSS and JavaScript.